itssamuelrowe/binarystars/content/variables-values-and-data-types/working-with-strings.md

 You can use one of the following *methods* to convert a string to a primitive value.

-You will learn more about methods later in the course.
+You will learn more about methods later in the book.

 | Wrapper Class | Method       |
 |---------------|--------------|